 - To relocate existing subsection (a)(2) to new subsection (a)(6) to group like provisions together. - To add new subsection (a)(2), which requires that the saw be started on the ground or firmly supported.
-This requirement is necessary because starting the saw on the ground limits the unintended movement and provides better control of the saw when starting.
+Starting the saw on the ground limits the unintended movement and provides better control of the saw when starting.
 The kickback of saws can be dangerous and can cause lacerations.
 The proposal provides an exception by allowing drop starting of chain saw outside of the aerial bucket lift, provided that the saw weighs less than 15 pounds and no personnel are located in the area below.
-This proposal is necessary because the limitation in the weight of the saw would provide ease of handling and control and also ensure the safety of all personnel. - To add new subsection (a)(4) to ensure that other employees are out of harm's way prior to starting the saw.
+This proposal will ensure the safety of all personnel.